-Although the Bergrivier Local Economic Development Strategy is for the municipal area as a whole, some projects will impact on Ward 1.
+Although the Local Economic Development Strategy is for Bergrivier as a whole, some projects will impact on Ward 1.
 Some of these projects include:

-- Porterville CBD and Monte Bertha Precinct Plan; - Enhancing local mobility; - Informal trading The municipality provides retail trading spaces at R 100 per month amount.
+- Porterville CBD and Monte Bertha Precinct Plan

+- Enhancing local mobility

+- Informal trading

+The municipality provides retail trading spaces at R 100 per month amount.
 Lease agreements run for a period of 12 months.
-The purpose of these facilities is to provide traders in the informal economic sector with the opportunity to trade in the central business zones; - LED Training through the West Coast Business Development Centre, a SMME Forum is envisaged for Ward 1 and 2.
-The WCBDC is also responsible for a continuous programme of small business training.
+The purpose of these facilities is to provide traders in the informal economic sector with the opportunity to trade in the central business zones.